AM7013/production-ETL-pipeline/README.md

 - ❌ Break silently in production
 - ❌ Load garbage data
 - ❌ Have no observability
-- ❌ Bad Secuirty and quality checks
+- ❌ Bad Security and quality checks
 - ❌ Not enough tests

 **This pipeline fixes all of that.**